koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/classification/decision_trees.md

 - When a learning algorithm is affected by noise, the performance on the test set is (much) worse than that on the training set

 1. Presence of noise
-    - individuals in the training set can have bad values in the predicting attributes and/or in the class label, or can represent unusual cases in this case, the model is influenced from partly wrong or unusual training data
+    - individuals in the training set can have bad values in the predicting attributes and/or in the class label, or can represent unusual cases in this case
+    - the model is influenced from partly wrong or unusual training data
 2. Lack of representative instances (unbalanced dataset)
-    - some situations of the real world can be underrepresented, or not represented at all, in the training set this situation is quite common
+    - some situations of the real world can be underrepresented, or not represented at all, in the training set

 A good model has low generalization error i.e. it works well on examples different from those used in training